Skip to main content Skip to secondary navigation

 Student life on campus is expansive with a number of events and programs dedicated to engaging the Stanford community throughout the year.
 These include programs such as Cardinal Nights which provides non-alcoholic centered activities on the weekends in addition to events that student organizations plan on such as the Stanford African Students Association’s annual cultural show or that community centers lead, such as Queer Student Resources’ weekly program called Trans&.
 Dorm leaders and class cabinets (for undergraduates) and CAs and the GSC Programming Board (for graduate students) also organize activities including intramural sports events, social events, and of course, fountain hopping!

-• The First-Generation/Low-Income (FLI) office seeks to assist students in seeking out academic guidance, co-curricular resources, networks, and other support systems to help FLI students establish success during their time at Stanford.
+• The First-Generation/Low-Income (FLI) Office: Seeking to assist students in seeking out academic guidance, co-curricular resources, networks, and other support systems to help FLI students establish success during their time at Stanford.
 Throughout the year, they partner with various organizations, such as the Haas Center, CareerEd, and Academic Advising (for undergrads) to give FLI students individualized access to offices throughout campus.

-• The Office of Student Engagement.
-The Office of Student Engagement supports students in developing their interests and passions outside of the classroom.
+• The Office of Student Engagement: Supporting students in developing their interests and passions outside of the classroom.
 Their work includes offering guidance and assistance to volunteer student organizations, helping students connect to communities and groups on and off campus, as well as cultivating an inclusive and respectful larger student community on campus.

-• The Haas Center for Public Service inspires Stanford University to realize a just and sustainable world through service, scholarship, and community partnerships.
+• The Haas Center for Public Service: Inspiring Stanford University to realize a just and sustainable world through service, scholarship, and community partnerships.
 It is the hub of Cardinal Service, a university-wide effort to make service an essential feature of a Stanford education.